LucianoNeimark/db-transfer/README.md

 1) Create a folder where you will store the .env and the script.sh file
 2) Execute ```docker build -t pg_backup .```
 3) Execute ```docker run --rm --env-file .env -v <PATH_TO_FOLDER> pg_backup```

+## Disclaimer
+Inside the .env theres an option to only generate the backup file but not restore it into any TARGET DB